lexical-cloud/lexical-cloud-docs/en/blog/decisions/community-data/use-three-repo-tiers.md

 and against using a single repo for all transformations

 to achieve separation between many future transformations \
-and simplicity for contributors to the source data \
+and simplicity for contributors to the source data, \
 accepting some duplication in overhead between repos.